CMT Awards’ Wackiest Dressed 2018 — Earl Dibbles Jr. In Overalls & More

 The CMT Music Awards red carpet was full of so many looks, but some missed the mark fashion wise.
 These were the wackiest dressed stars in Nashville!

 When it comes to talking about the wackiest dressed celebs on the CMT Awards red carpet, we have to start with country singer Earl Dibbles Jr. The artist decided to not wear a suit to the formal event, but a pair of overalls.
 His overalls were held on with only one strap.
 He paired his denim overalls with a white tank top, boots, and a hat.
+He took country to a whole new level!
 Yee haw!

 Another look that turned heads was Younger’s Nico Tortorella’s red carpet look.
 He hit Nashville in a mustard velvet suit with a matching hat.
 While Nico can rock any look, this is definitely in wacky territory.
 But to each their own!
 Nico currently stars on TV Land’s Younger, which just got renewed for season 6.